We first wrote this article at the end of March 2020, when COVID-19 was literally sweeping across Europe.

 We’ve also been approached by several landlords who each have a portfolio of properties, in the hope that they can sell with the tenants still living there – therefore greatly reducing the risk.

 TIP: This is one of the biggest benefits of selling tenanted property – you continue to receive rental income right up until completion, with no upfront fees (as least, not through us).

-So, how can you sell a tenanted property right now, even in lockdown mode when we’re currently facing so many restrictions?
+So, how can you sell a tenanted property right now, even in a semi-lockdown mode?